“Men’s dress shoes are all the same.”

 There is very often a “saddle” (decoration) or a strap across the vamp.
 In addition, you often see a tassel or a metal bar placed there.
 These will affect the formality of your loafer.

-Depending on which loafer type or style you choose, it can be worn in more formal settings or with business suits.
+Depending on which loafer type or style you choose, it can be worn with a suit for more formal or business settings.

 Loafers are easily identifiable by their lack of laces or buckles.
 Their extended vamp and strap across it are also key features in a loafer.

 This style of loafer is unadorned except for a thick strap across the top of the vamp.
 It’s named “penny loafer” because the strap has a small opening in its center.

 A penny could fit in there, and it was popular to do so among school kids in the 1950s.

 This variation on the loafer is the most formal way to wear this shoe.
 It has a metal bar across the vamp.
 This style was introduced by Gucci in the 1960s and grew to wild popularity.